phpmentors-jp/pageflower-bundle/README.md

 * Access-controlled actions
 * Conversation-scoped properties
 * User-defined methods to be called immediately after a conversation has started
-* Support for Multiple browser windows or tabs
+* Support for multiple browser windows or tabs

 ## Installation